 Fielding Yost did not choose Hugh White to be his first captain.
 Instead, the returning members of the 1900 football team did.
 However, I am sure that Mr. Yost thought highly of his first on-the-field leader.
 Hugh White started every game in Michigan’s perfect (11-0-0) season in 1901.
 The Wolverines won the Western Conference Championship and were also named National champions.
 They finished the season with a scoring margin of 550-0 points.
 It was the most dominating season in the history of college football – period!

 Hugh White played a lot of outstanding football for the Michigan Wolverines from 1898 to 1901.
 He is one of those “Pigskin Pioneers” who set the stage for the greatness of the Wolverine Football program.
 White started 28 games for the Maize and Blue and the teams he played on finished with an overall record of 36-4-1, two Western Conference championships and one national championship.

-So, on the eighty-third anniversary of his passing, let us remember Hugh White and his contributions to the great history of Michigan Football.
+So, on the eighty-fourth anniversary of his passing, let us remember Hugh White and his contributions to the great history of Michigan Football.
 Yes, Mr. White was an excellent player on some outstanding Michigan teams.
 Please take a moment today to honor his memory and celebrate his accomplishments.
 May Hugh White always rest in eternal peace.
 Go Blue!

 The Legend of Bo Schembechler is a football love story.
 Millions of Michigan football fans loved Bo Schembechler almost as much as he loved The University of Michigan.
 This insightful book details how “Bo Who” simply became “Bo” to Wolverine Nation and to college football fans across the country and around the world.
 It details Bo’s twenty-one-year journey to bring Michigan Football back to national prominence and how he kept it there!